Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Convergence analysis

 It follows directly from Theorem~\ref{thm:convergence-gen} and its proof that all the above constants are finite and well-defined under the standing assumptions.
-These quantities will serve as the building blocks in our subsequent analysis, enabling us to derive explicit bounds on the ergodic convergence rates of ripALM.
+These quantities will serve as the building blocks in our subsequent analysis, enabling us to derive explicit bounds on the ergodic convergence rates of rip$^2$ALM.